ProvableHQ/leo/grammar/abnf-grammar.md

 It is not immediately clear which approach is better; there are tradeoffs.
-Regardless, we should choose one eventually.

-Annotations are built out of names and arguments, which are tokens.
-Two names are currently supported.
-An argument is a sequence of one or more letters, digits, and underscores.
+We may choose to adopt this one in future revisions of the grammar.

+Annotations have names, which are identifiers immediately preceded by '@'.

 <a name="annotation-name"></a>
 ```abnf